 Tips for Maintaining Your Vinyl Flooring

-To minimize wear in high-traffic areas, use rugs or mats strategically—especially ones with a non-slip backing to prevent sliding.
-Ensure that any pets have their nails trimmed to prevent surface scratches, and when moving heavy furniture, always use furniture pads or floor protectors to reduce direct pressure.
-Regularly inspect your floors for signs of wear or minor tears to address issues swiftly before they escalate into bigger problems.
+To protect high-traffic areas, strategically place rugs or mats with non-slip backings to reduce wear.
+Trim pet nails to prevent surface scratches, and use furniture pads or floor protectors when moving heavy items to minimize direct pressure.
+Regular inspections for signs of wear or minor tears allow for timely repairs before issues escalate.